Erik Lamela

-Erik Manuel Lamela Cordero (born 4 March 1992) is an Argentine former professional footballer who played as an attacking midfielder or right winger.
-He is currently an assistant coach at La Liga club Sevilla.
+Erik Manuel Lamela (born 4 March 1992) is an Argentine former professional footballer who played as an attacking midfielder or right winger.
+He is currently a coach of Liga MX club Monterrey.

 Lamela began his career at River Plate, and in 2011 transferred to Roma for an initial €12 million.
 After two Serie A seasons, he joined Premier League club Tottenham Hotspur for a fee of £25.8 million, where he made over 250 appearances across eight seasons and reached the 2019 UEFA Champions League final.
 After stints at Sevilla, where he won the UEFA Europa League in 2023, and AEK Athens, Lamela retired from professional football in 2025.

 A full Argentina international from 2011 to 2018, Lamela was part of the squads which finished as runners-up at the 2015 and 2016 editions of the Copa América.

 Early life

 Lamela was born on 4 March 1992 to Miriam and José Lamela in a northern suburb of Buenos Aires, Argentina.
 His family gave him the nickname "Coco".
 After he had joined River Plate as a seven-year-old, Barcelona reportedly offered Lamela and his family $160,000 USD a year as well as a house and employment for his parents to move to Barcelona in a similar deal to the one that saw Lionel Messi move to Spain as a youngster.
 In 2004, a Trans World Sport film crew travelled to Argentina to interview a 12-year-old Lamela who was already making headlines after scoring 120 goals for River Plate's youth side the previous season.
 In the video, Lamela declared his wish to follow in the footsteps of Diego Maradona and win a World Cup for Argentina.